echogarden-project/echogarden/docs/Technical.md

 The base installed (uncompressed) size, including dependencies, is around 270MB.
 This is without any models or voices, which are downloaded as needed.

-Currently, the biggest contributors to the size are:
+Currently, the largest contributors to the size are:

 * `onnxruntime-node` (NAPI): 92MB
 * `kuromoji` (JavaScript) 40MB
 * `flite-wasi` (WASI): 20MB
 * `espeak-ng-emscripten` (WASM): 18MB

-`onnxruntime-node` is big because it bundles pre-compiled binaries for multiple platforms. `kuromoji` is large because of its dictionary files and some unessential test code it bundles.
+`onnxruntime-node` is large because it bundles pre-compiled binaries for multiple platforms. `kuromoji` is large because of its dictionary files and some unessential test code it bundles.
 The other three packages include large WASM binaries.

 So, yes, in the future it may be possible to reduce the core installed size by dynamically installing some of these dependencies, or using modified, "slimmed-down" versions of some packages.